 It’s pretty clear that you have tons of stuff you care about: there’s your iPhone, and your laptop of course; but there’s also your TV and bike.
 Maybe you have a nice camera sitting around along with a sweet new sound system.
 Oh, and that fancy watch you got for graduation but you never really wear?
 That stuff all has value, and it adds up pretty quickly.

 You want to make sure you don’t undervalue your stuff getting renters insurance because otherwise, you could be left high and dry when disaster strikes.
 A proper estimate not only makes sense for your wallet, but also goes a long way in providing a little peace of mind for the future.

 How to estimate the value of your stuff

 Go over these three simple steps that will save time (and money!) later:

-2. Make a list of the stuff of everything you just filmed / snapped and estimate how much each thing costs.
-Here are some helpful hints:
+2. Make a list of the stuff of everything you just filmed / snapped and estimate how much each thing costs: